qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_hebrew.md

 Israeli Hebrew
 --------------
 As close to a simple standard hebrew layout as possible.
-A little larger than the other options.
+A little larger memory cost than the other options.

 Dvorak with Hebrew
 ------------------